confdroid/selected-publications/README.md

 1. Copy and rename a template ([json template](./publications.template.json) and [js template](./publications.template.js)), e.g., firstName_lastName.json, then put it into `collection` folder (or any sub-folders in it).
 2. Modify the template file and declare your publications.
 You can find explanations of data fields in the template files.
 3. (Optional) Test your declaration file, as explained in section blow: Test Your Publication Declaration File.
 3. Commit your changes in git and push to this repository.
 CASTLE members in the [CastleLab](https://github.com/CastleLab) GitHub organization should have the privilege to push to this repository.
-If you don't, please contact Wuqi Aaron Zhang (wzhangcb@connect.ust.hk).
+If you don't, please contact Wuqi Aaron Zhang (wuqi.zhang@connect.ust.hk).

 Note that you can declare multiple publications in one file since the template file declares an array in it.